 And as we rode for three hours on the island towards the volcano, I felt free and brave, and like a kid.

-The coral road was in appallingly bad repair and full of potholes and bumps.
+The coral road was in appallingly lousy repair and full of potholes and bumps.
 There was nothing to do but laugh when we bounced up in the air.
 The photo below shows a short distance where the road was paved.
 It was a gorgeous day.

 We were in one of those “outer islands.”

-By now I had located the name of our hotel.
-I explained to the Ni Vanuatu men who brought us here, “hey, we’re staying at the Hidden Treasure Hotel, not here.”
+By now, I had located the name of our hotel.
+I explained to the Ni Vanuatu men who brought us here, “Hey, we’re staying at the Hidden Treasure Hotel, not here.”

 The three Ni-Vanuatu men scratched their heads and looked dumbfounded when we told them.
 They said our hotel was two hours back near the airport.
 What ????